LeaderPortfolio

 All Raise

-Co-founded a nonprofit to increase representation and success of women in venture capital and tech.
+Co-founded a nonprofit organization dedicated to increasing the representation and success of women in venture capital and tech.

 Diversity and InclusionUndisclosed